 Nuclear technology and safety culture go hand in hand in ensuring the safety of a nuclear power plant.
 While confirming the safety by technical design, we also develop of our safety culture in compliance with the shared safety principles established for the project.

-A summary of the key results from 2019 can be found below.
-Our progress in solving the issues identified in the preliminary safety assessment of STUK (Radiation and Nuclear Safety Authority in Finland) is discussed in the Fennovoima´s year 2019 report.
+A summary of the key results from 2020 can be found below.
+Our progress in solving the issues identified in the preliminary safety assessment of STUK (Radiation and Nuclear Safety Authority in Finland) is discussed in the Fennovoima´s year 2020 report.

-Fractured zone and plant location
+Fractured zone and the plant location

-There are certain significant fractured zones in the bedrock at the Hanhikivi nuclear power plant site.
-Possible slow movements of the bedrock due to land uplift after the last ice age and movements caused by seismic events in the fracture zones have been comprehensively studied.
-The studies and investigations include previous studies, of which the first ones were conducted already in 2018, and studies on eight new topics.
-The studies include for example bedrock investigations in the plant area and assessments of observed land movements in Olkiluoto and in some Swedish nuclear power plants.
+There are significant fracture zones in the bedrock of the Hanhikivi nuclear power plant site.
+Possible slow movements of the bedrock due to land uplift after the last ice age and movements caused by seismic events in the fracture zones have been comprehensively studied since 2018.
+The conclusions of the studies state that the movements, if any, are insignificant in terms of nuclear safety and constructability.